AlexZhangji/geo-city-locator/README.md

-# GeoCity
+# GeoCityLocator

 Find the nearest city to any geographic coordinates or extract location from photos with GPS metadata.

-GeoCity is designed for **offline use** after initial setup.
+GeoCityLocator is designed for **offline use** after initial setup.
 It downloads a comprehensive world cities database only once, then works completely offline with lightning-fast lookups for both coordinates and photos.

 ## Key Benefits

-- **Work Anywhere**: Whether you're in a remote area or on a flight with no internet, GeoCity keeps working
+- **Work Anywhere**: Whether you're in a remote area or on a flight with no internet, GeoCityLocator keeps working
 - **Fast Performance**: Optimized for speed with lookups in milliseconds, even on large datasets
 - **Privacy-Focused**: Your location data stays on your device - no external API calls needed
 - **Versatile Input**: Works with raw coordinates or extracts GPS data directly from photos